To each and every American citizen,

 African Proverb

 While for-profit organizations would be encouraged, one initiative we could adopt would be to require publicly traded organizations to split profits and board seats across capitalists, workers, and government equally.
-Germany stands as an example here, bringing in labor as a core part of co-determination on a reduced scale.
-Each of these three parties is necessary for the operation and success of a productive organization.
-Capitalists provide the investment, workers provide the labor, and the government ensures there is an environment where complex production can take place.
+This is the aforementioned third main tax.
+Each of these three parties is necessary for the operation and success of any productive organization.
+Capitalists provide the investment, workers provide the labor, and the government ensures there is a stable environment where complex production can take place.
 Given this division, it stands to reason that large, publicly traded companies divide their profits and decision making across these three groups.
 No modern economy can exist without all three parties being involved, so it seems prudent to ensure that all have an equal share in the profits and a say in how the organization functions.
 Adopting a three-way co-determination split would also bind the interests of all parties closer together as they all share in profits, further improving efficiency of the overall firm.
 The data show that co-determination improves productivity, turnover, and long-term decision making while reducing inequality.
-This trifecta would propel us into new era of economic productivity, harnessing all of our drive, meeting our physical and psychological needs as fully and efficiently as possible.
+I believe that this distribution trifecta would propel us into new era of economic productivity, helping us meet our needs as fully and efficiently as possible.

 We do not have to rely on theory alone.
 We can examine the nations around the world to see what works best and what doesn’t.
 The nations of the world who most resemble this proposed system would be the social democracies of the Nordic nations.
 These nations have managed to find a balance between socialism and capitalism, ensuring that the basic needs of their citizenry are met, while also enabling citizens to pursue their creative, individualistic pursuits.
 They have some of the least corrupt, safest, most stable societies in the world.
 Their students score extremely well in education, their citizens are some of the happiest, and they are some of the wealthiest in the world per capita.
-They top so many categories of societal success because they have managed to find a balance between the two extremes of socialism and capitalism, a balance which we can fine tune if we dare to go beyond what other nations are doing.
-Similarly, see the Chinese economic miracle, which brought hundreds of millions of individuals out of poverty and created the world’s foremost industrial power in a matter of decades.
+They are so successful because they have managed to find a balance between the two extremes of socialism and capitalism, a balance which we can improve if we dare to go beyond what other nations are doing.
+We must also examine the Chinese economic miracle, which brought hundreds of millions of individuals out of poverty and created the world’s foremost industrial power in a matter of decades.
 Their remarkable success is a result of fusing key concepts of capitalism to a socialist model.
 The longer we ignore the benefits of fusing these two extremes together, clinging to the outdated, polarized ideologies of our past, the more stagnant and inefficient we become.

 "The strength of a nation derives from the integrity of the home."